rev-net/memo/pitch.md

 ### Ideal partners

-The Juicebox community is about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
-We're fundraising as RRG to support growth efforts to bring these revnets to more people, and inviting new revnets to emerge.
+We need partners who want to help with growth strategies.
+We (folks from around the Juicebox community) are about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
 We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

 ### Roadmap

-1. Help revnets accept more money by building great products like [revnet.app](https://www.revnet.app) and offering services to offchain institutions which allow them to participate in revnets.
+1. Grow by facilitating growth.
+Help revnets accept more money by building great products like [revnet.app](https://www.revnet.app) and offering services to offchain institutions which allow them to participate in revnets.
 2. In 8 years, once there are hundreds of billion dollar networks running as revnets, IPO to give conventional financial markets exposure to $REV.
-3. In 15 years, start cashing out of $REV positions and offer buybacks – doing so will consolidate the $REV network's value towards remaining holders.
+3. In 15 years, consider cashing out of $REV positions and offering buybacks – doing so will consolidate the $REV network's value towards remaining holders.

 ## $REV